Jonnyauk/Wonderflux/README.md

 6. Use over 100 location-aware hooks to detect what type of content is being viewed and automatically add unique content.

-If you still feel the need to hack the Wonderflux core code, why not get involved with the project on GitHub, all feedback and contributions are welcome!
+If you still feel the need to hack the Wonderflux core code - that means that there is probably something that needs changing!
+Why not get involved with the project on GitHub, all feedback and contributions are welcome!
 Drop by the [GitHub Wonderflux project page](https://github.com/Jonnyauk/Wonderflux) to find out more.
+Branches and patches are probably the best way to contribute, but if you're not able to do this, just submit an 'issue' and explain how you would like to see Wonderflux improved... and I'll do my best to accomodate it thanks!